urakubo/analyses_pips_camkii/README.md

 #### PlotProfiles

 It visualizes intensity levels at the section that divided the center of condensate as well as RDPs from condensate center-of-mass ('CG.png', 'PS.png', 'CGPS.png', 'CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles).
+Each image includes the panels showing intensity levels in the planes of 'yz', 'xy', 'zx', partition index, concentrations in the STG and CaMKII condensates, and RDPs.

 #### Plot3dOvito

-It visualizes protein bead distributions in the 3D space ('CG.png', 'PS.png', 'CGPS.png', 'CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles_3d_ovito).
+It visualizes protein bead distributions in the 3D lattice space ('CG.png', 'PS.png', 'CGPS.png', 'CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles_3d_ovito).

 #### Plot3dPyvista

 It visualizes the 3D shapes of condensates using their rendered volumes ('CG.png', 'PS.png', 'CGPS.png', 'CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles_3d_pyvista).
+Each image includes the panels showing rendered volumes in the planes of 'yz', 'xy', 'zx'.